lightning/bolts/02-peer-protocol.md

-It would be easy to have a local feature bit which indicated that a receiving was prepared to fund a channel, which would reverse this protocol.
+It would be easy to have a local feature bit which indicated that a receiving node was prepared to fund a channel, which would reverse this protocol.